Giuseppe Catizone

-Giuseppe Catizone (born 20 September 1977 in Waiblingen, Germany) is an Italian former professional footballer.
+Giuseppe Catizone (born 20 September 1977 in Waiblingen, Germany) is an Italian former professional footballer who played as a midfielder.

 He made his debut on the professional league level in the Bundesliga for VfB Stuttgart on 14 August 1999 when he came on as a substitute in the 68th minute in a game against SV Werder Bremen.

 From 2007 he played for lower league side 1.
 FC Normannia Gmünd.